 Windows 10 Driver Availability Matrix

-^ Whilst a Windows 10 driver is available from the Intel web site, it is provided unsupported and "as-is".
-The driver is not WHQL approved for Windows 10.
+^ A Windows 10 driver is available from the Intel website.
 Some evidence has again shown this driver may have problems including resuming from sleep or hibernation modes.
 Try disabling hibernation using POWERCFG -H OFF.

 # A Windows 10 x86 driver is available from some third party websites and through Windows update.
 This driver is again reported to be unsupported and "as-is".
 It has been shown to be problematic and unreliable on some H81 systems and is not recommended for production use.
 Driver 10.18.10.4252 is the most recommended driver, but may still be problematic.
 Drivers 10.18.10.4358 and 10.18.10.4452 (available from both Windows Update and the Intel web site) often seem to give a blank screen on installation, and are not recommended.
 We recommend you do not install these updated drivers, and use the Windows 10 Show/Hide Updates tool to prevemt installing the newer driver through Windows Update (run this tool before you check for updates!).

 Systems with older Intel graphics such as HD2000 or Intel HD3000 may now be approaching up to 4-5 years old, as of 2016.
 These systems cannot deliver the performance or features of a modern Haswell (HD4600) or Skylake (HD530) based systems.
 Contact your Stone account manager today for more details and pricing for the latest platforms.